 Strategic technology plans don’t start with technology at all.
 While a technology issue can drive timing and create urgency, strategic technology planning begins by identifying your business goals: increasing revenue/sales, increasing efficiency/productivity, reducing costs, increasing lead flow, improving data recovery, etc.

 Once an organization is armed with clearly defined goals, it can then deploy its arsenal of resources to achieve its objectives, much as the general consults with his officers, identifying strengths and competencies, and creating a plan of attack.
 But it always starts with clear, uncomplicated goals.

 - Need to save lives?
 Learn how a faster and more accurate system for collecting and reporting environmental data keeps our soldiers safer in the field.

 - Need to fuel your growth strategy?
 Learn how an innovative M&A analytics engine provided revenue growth from $200 million to $3 billion in just 7 years.

 - Want to create repeat business?
 Learn how a sophisticated small business compliance engine delivered a 200% ROI in its first year.

 Don’t get caught unprepared.
 And don’t let a technology issue force you into a battle you may never win.
-The fourth quarter is the perfect time to review your technology plans for 2013 to ensure they align with your overall business plan.
+The fourth quarter is the perfect time to review your technology plans for next year to ensure they align with your overall business plan.